AN01KU/Money-Manager-iOS/README.md

 ### Recurring Expenses
 - Set up recurring expenses (daily, weekly, monthly)
-- Flexible scheduling—choose specific days of the week or month
+- Flexible scheduling — choose specific days of the week or month
 - Skip weekends or specific dates
 - Auto-generates expenses so you never forget a bill